jb69535/Traits_Tastes/README.md

 In the project directory, you can run:

 ### `npm start`
+do npm start from client folder and server folder to start this project.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3001](http://localhost:3001) to view the server side.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.